Home

 Scott 1040 (1997)

-April 23 marks the feast day of Saint Adalbert.
+April 23 marks the feast day of Saint Adalbert of Prague.
 The Vatican City stamp shown above was issued to commemorate the 1000th anniversary of his death on April 23, 997.
-The stamps was jointly issued with Germany, Poland, the Czech Republic and Hungary.
-He is the patron saint of the Czech Republic, Poland, the Diocese of Prussia, and the patron of the Diocese of Esztergom (Hungary).
+The stamp was jointly issued with Germany, Poland, the Czech Republic and Hungary.

 Left: St Adalbert, Polish Millennium Issue (Scott 434, 1966)